Chart Color Schemes

 Toorak features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Toorak's dwelling structures, as per the latest Census, consisted of 30.3% houses and 69.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 16.9% houses and 83.1% other dwellings.
+Toorak's dwelling structure, as per the latest Census, consisted of 30.3% houses and 69.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metropolitan area had 16.9% houses and 83.1% other dwellings.
 Home ownership in Toorak stood at 44.4%, with mortgaged dwellings at 23.6% and rented ones at 32.0%.
-The median monthly mortgage repayment was $3,146, exceeding Melbourne metro's average of $2,287.
+The median monthly mortgage repayment was $3,146, higher than Melbourne metro's average of $2,287.
 Median weekly rent in Toorak was $490, compared to Melbourne metro's $425.
-Nationally, Toorak's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Toorak's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing